Armen-Jean-Andreasian/OSINT-Global-Offensive/README.md

 # Secrets, encryption, etc

-- All project-level secrets are kept in HashiCorp Vault
+- All project-level secrets are kept in HashiCorpLoader Vault
-- In `.env` are kept HashiCorp-related secrets
+- In `.env` are kept HashiCorpLoader-related secrets
 - The `.env` file is encrypted.
   - By default it's the `master-key` that you'll be asked to enter
   - Optionally you can encrypt using a random generated salt, which will be saved as a file called `salt`, which is also supported.